PrusaOwners/prusaowners/Klipper.md

 [Alpha] Probe Temperature Compensation
 ----------------------------------------

 Initial support has been added for probe temperature drift compensation.
 In its current form temperature compensation is configured manually, in a similar fashion to the method used in stock Prusa firmware.
-Without Encoder and Live-Z support this can be challenging, however it can be done with Octoprint.

 To enabled Probe temperature support, add the following to your printer.cfg: